ci-richard-mcelhinney/nhaystack/README.md

 under a NiagaraPointDeviceExt, imported NiagaraHistoryImports found under a NiagaraHistoryDeviceExt, and the Histories found in the station's HistorySpace.

+#### 2.3 curVal and curStatus

+If NHaystack creates a [cur][cur] tag, then it will also create a [curStatus][curStatus] tag, and (usually) a [curVal][curVal] tag.

+In AX, a Status value is a set of flags, and at least in theory a given Status can contain any combination of the flags.
+However, in the haystack tagging system, `curStatus` always only has exactly one value -- one of "ok", "fault", "down", "disabled", or "unknown".

+NHaystack translates from an AX Status to curStatus by checking the following AX Status flags in order:

+    AX ok       maps to `curStatus`:"ok"
+    AX disabled maps to `curStatus`:"disabled"
+    AX fault    maps to `curStatus`:"fault"
+    AX down     maps to `curStatus`:"down

+*Anything else* (overridden, null, alarm, stale, unackedAlarm) is simply translated into `curStatus`:"ok".

+NHaystack creates a `curVal` tag *only* if `curStatus` is "ok" *and* the AX status is not null.
+This means that if a point in AX has the "null" status flag set, then it will be reported with a curStatus of "ok", but it will simply not have a curVal.

 ### 3. Tagging via the "haystack" slot

 For many use cases of NHaystack, you will not need to do any explicit tagging